yzninjacoding/twmdocs/docs/platform/connections.md

 #### Mainnet

 In order to set up a mainnet API key you will need to log into your account and go to https://www.bybit.com/app/user/api-management which is located under `Account -> API`.
 Please make sure your Bybit account is configured to use **Unified Trading Account!!!**.
 Bybit classic account is not supported.

+If your Bybit account is not UTA (Unified Trading Account), you will usually see Spot and Derivates separately listed in your Dashboard.
+After you upgrade they will be merged to a single UTA (Unified Trading Account).
+On information about how to upgrade to UTA please contact Bybit support.
+Usually it is a very simple process and takes 2 minutes after you click a respective pop up button Upgrade to UTA somewhere on Bybit interface.

 <img src={bybitAPI} alt="Connections Window" style={{width: 600}} />